The New Farm

 • CAFO = confined animal feeding operation – farms should be doing both animals and plants

 Back to the farm.
 What do they do?
 Increase soil health, increase soil organic matter, reduce greenhouse gas emissions, cover crops, reduce dependence on off-farm inputs, enhancing biodiversity, sequestering carbon, and making the farm more profitable.
 The farm The main takeaway is that the more you focus on building healthy functioning ecosystems, the more profitable the farm became!.
 Economics and the environment are not in conflict.
-The more we take care of the environment, the more it takes are of economics.
+The more we take care of the environment, the more it takes are of economics (we make more money!).

-When it comes to cover crops, the farm often planted sun flowers, peas, oats tillage radish.
-They plant 10 or 11 different seeds at once.
-It’s a called a cocktail crop.
+When it comes to cover crops, the farm often planted sun flowers, peas, oats and tillage radish.
+They plant 10 or 11 different seeds at once, which is a called a cocktail crop.
 You do not harvest it.
 It feeds the soil and drives carbon into the soil and increases the SOM.
-The radish provides the soil with phosphorus and the tuber dies in winter to provide air in the soil.
-Peas are a legume, which means they fix atmospheric nitrogen, and save on purchasing nitrogen fertilizer (which uses a lot of energy).
-Biodiversity is a priority.
+The radish provides the soil with phosphorus and when the tuber dies in winter to provide air in the soil, along with its tap root that goes six feet down.
+It provides phosphorus for the upper layers of soil.
+It’s a phosphorus pump.
+Peas are a legume, which means they fix atmospheric nitrogen, and save on purchasing nitrogen fertilizer (which takes a lot of energy to produce).
+Biodiversity is a priority for the farm.
+The farm plats trees as well.
+This way, we get more insects.
+Reduced tillage.

 Leave a Reply